Fail2Ban helps secure your server by monitoring logs and banning IPs showing malicious signs — like too many password failures or exploits.

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

-Now edit /etc/fail2ban/jail.local
+Now edit /etc/fail2ban/jail.local:

 nano /etc/fail2ban/jail.local